-All students enrolling in University of Tasmania School of Nursing and Midwifery (SNM) Bachelor of Nursing and Graduate Diploma of Midwifery programs are required, under the Health Practitioner Regulation National Law Act 2009, to register with the Australian Health Practitioner Regulation Agency (AHPRA).
+All students enrolling in Nursing and Midwifery Bachelor of Nursing and Graduate Diploma of Midwifery programs are required, under the Health Practitioner Regulation National Law Act 2009, to register with the Australian Health Practitioner Regulation Agency (AHPRA).
 Under the National Law, the role of AHPRA is to:

 The University is authorised and required to collect and provide this information to AHPRA under s88 of the National Law (page 92).
 The University Student Centre will provide information as required of students enrolling in the Bachelor of Nursing and Graduate Diploma pf Midwifery programs to AHPRA for registration and entry on the AHPRA Student Register database.

 The University also has responsibilities in relation to the "mandatory reporting" of students who have an impairment that may place the public at substantial risk of harm.
 These are detailed in s143 of the National Law (page 139).
-The SNM fulfills the mandatory reporting requirements through the implementation of the:
+We fulfill the mandatory reporting requirements through the implementation of the:

-Students undertaking School of Nursing & Midwifery courses are required to:
+Students undertaking Nursing & Midwifery courses are required to:

 This is achieved when: